Gift is a Game-Changer for BPCS

 The new site is located within 150 metres of the Maylands Train Station and comprises a converted church building, additional classrooms and storage to the rear of the site and a large workshop/storage space under the church building.
 In addition, the site also includes a ‘manse’ (a small three bedroom home initially intended to house the minister of a church).
 A large play area also surrounds the site and in total sits on approximately 1780m2 square metres of land.

-Before we can utilise the site, we will need to go through some administrative hurdles (e.g. Transfers, Advanced Determination, etc.) and our intention at this stage is to develop the site to expand the capacity of our Middle School and College through 2019, with a likely opening in 2020.
+Before we can utilise the site, we will need to go through some administrative hurdles (e.g. Transfers, Advanced Determination, etc.) and our intention at this stage is to develop the site to expand the capacity of our Middle School and College.
 It will take time to fully prepare the site and receive authorisation from the Education Department for use as a second campus.

 Obviously, this announcement has been months in the making with much work taking place behind the scenes to bring to fruition; I would like to acknowledge the work of Neil Campbell (Acting Chair of KOLS since October 2017), Sue Wyatt (Business Manager), the BPCS Board, Lei Baker, Nicole Hunter, our Team Leaders (Tim, Felicity, Gabbi and Rhys) and the support of Ron Gorman and our friends at The Association of Independent Schools in Western Australia (AISWA).